-Lymph node status (Core)
+Lymph node status (Core and Non-core)

 Lymph node status is one of the most important prognostic factors for survival in patients with cervical cancer.
-The 5-year survival rate decreases from 85 to 50% when lymph node metastases are identified.
+The 5 year survival rate decreases from 85% to 50% when lymph node metastases are identified.

-Radical hysterectomy or trachelectomy and pelvic lymphadenectomy are the standard of treatment in most centres for FIGO 2018 stage IB1, IB2 and IIA1 cervical carcinomas and, in some centres, for stage IA2 carcinomas.
-There is an increasing trend for a more conservative approach, such as loop/cone excision, in the treatment of FIGO stage IA2 and small stage IB1 carcinomas, particularly if additional risk factors such as lymphovascular invasion are absent.
+Radical hysterectomy or trachelectomy and pelvic lymphadenectomy are the standard of treatment in most centres for International Federation of Gynaecology and Obstetrics (FIGO) Stage IB1, IB2 and IIA1 cervical carcinomas and, in some centres, for Stage IA2 carcinomas.
+There is an increasing trend for a more conservative approach, such as loop/cone excision, in the treatment of FIGO Stage IA2 and small Stage IB1 carcinomas, particularly if additional risk factors such as lymphovascular invasion (LVI) are absent.
 In such cases, lymphadenectomy is often performed.
-Lymphadenectomy may also occasionally be performed for bulky nodal metastases (>2 cm) which are resistant to radiotherapy and/or chemotherapy; debulking of enlarged pelvic nodes has been shown to reduce the risk of pelvic recurrence but does not benefit survival.
+Lymphadenectomy may also occasionally be performed for bulky nodal metastases (>20 mm) which are resistant to radiotherapy and/or chemotherapy; debulking of enlarged pelvic nodes has been shown to reduce the risk of pelvic recurrence but does not benefit survival.

 Core data items regarding lymph node status are restricted to the number of lymph nodes identified from the various sites and the number involved by tumour.
-However, some of the other parameters included below may be recorded if locally agreed and recording these parameters (size of lymph node metastasis, extracapsular spread, lymph node ratio) may be useful for future research.
+The size of the tumour deposit is included as a non-core item.
+Some of the other parameters discussed below (extracapsular spread and lymph node ratio) may be recorded if locally agreed.
+Recording these parameters may be useful for future research.

-Resected lymph nodes are categorised as regional (paracervical, parametrial, various pelvic lymph node groups, including obturator, internal, common or external iliac, presacral and lateral sacral, and para-aortic) or non-regional nodes (inguinal and other nodes) The FIGO 2018 staging system, unlike previous systems, includes lymph node status and is thus now closely aligned with the structure of the TNM Classification (see NOTE 17 - PATHOLOGICAL STAGING).
-In the FIGO 2018 system, pelvic lymph node involvement is stage IIIC1 and para-aortic nodal involvement stage IIIC2.
+Resected lymph nodes are categorised as regional (paracervical, parametrial, various pelvic lymph node groups, including obturator, internal, common or external iliac, presacral and lateral sacral, and paraaortic) or non-regional nodes (inguinal and other nodes).
+The FIGO 2018 Staging System, unlike previous systems, includes lymph node status and is thus now closely aligned with the structure of the Union for International Cancer Control (UICC) and American Joint Committee on Cancer (AJCC) 8th edition TNM Classifications (see PROVISIONAL PATHOLOGICAL STAGING).
+In the FIGO 2018 Staging System, pelvic lymph node involvement is Stage IIIC1 and para-aortic nodal involvement Stage IIIC2.
 In applying a TNM stage, regional lymph node metastases contribute to the N category, but non-regional node involvement is regarded as distant metastasis.
-One point to emphasise is that the TNM8 Classification takes into account the size of the nodal metastasis in assigning the N category.
-According to TNM8, macrometastases (MAC) are >2mm, micrometastases (MIC) are >0.2-2 mm and isolated tumour cells (ITCs) are up to 0.2 mm.
-MAC are regarded as pN1, MIC as pN1 (mi) and ITCs are pN0 (i+).
-The 2018 FIGO staging states that MIC and ITCs can be recorded but this does not alter the tumour stage.
-The ICCR dataset authoring committee feel that this statement is ambiguous and can be interpreted in two ways.
-This could mean that a lower stage tumour is not upstaged to stage III in the presence of MIC or ITCs or alternatively that the tumour is already stage III and that it does not matter whether the metastatic disease is MIC or ITCs.
-Moreover, grouping MIC and ITCs together is in contradiction to the position in TNM8 where ITCs are regarded as node negative and MIC as node positive pN1(mi).
-It is hoped that this discrepancy will be clarified by FIGO.
+One point to emphasise is that the TNM8 Classification takes into account the size of the nodal metastases in assigning the N category.
+According to TNM8, macrometastases (MAC) are >2 mm, micrometastases (MIC) are >0.2-2 mm and isolated tumour cells (ITCs) are up to 0.2 mm.
+MAC are regarded as pN1, MIC as pN1 (mi) and ITCs are pN0 (i+); ITCs do not upstage a carcinoma.
+The 2018 FIGO Staging System originally stated that MIC and ITCs can be recorded but this does not alter the tumour stage.
+However, a corrigendum was later issued stating that MIC should be counted as nodal involvement and FIGO Stage IIIC.